This column setup gives a good overview of your ROI focused e-commerce campaigns and ad sets.

 If you are running a smart bidding campaign in either Google Ads or Facebook Ads, and are aiming for a target Return on Ad Spend (ROAS), this is a great formula to use for adjusting your budgets.

-Evergreen Campaigns add some structure and sanity to your Facebook Ad management.
-They prevent the typical disorganized Campaign sprawl that plagues most Facebook Ads Accounts.
+Evergreen Campaigns add some sanity to your Facebook Ad management.
+They prevent the typical disorganized Campaign sprawl that plagues most Facebook Ad Accounts.
 Evergreen Campaigns encourage continuous improvement and optimization, facilitates data analysis, and lowers maintenance costs.

 Past Purchasers